Whojoo/PerformanceCounter/README.md

             return 500;
         });

-    // Report() or StopAndReport() to report all the performance details in a single
-    // structure log message.
+    // Report() to report all the performance details in a single structure log message. performanceCounter.Report();
-    performanceCounter.StopAndReport();

     return recordAsyncResult + recordSyncResult;
 });